lm3nitro/Projects/IDS and IPS/Snort/Snort Install and Configuration.md

 ## Download Snort 3

-Once all the prerequisutes have been downloaded and installed, I then proceeded to install Snort:
+Once all the prerequisites have been downloaded and installed, I then proceeded to install Snort:

 ```
 cd ~/snort